Agile Trends Switzerland 2017: We Won

 Major Hurdles Introducing Agile Approaches

-The major hurdles when introducing agile approaches at department/company level are
+The major hurdles when introducing agile approaches at the department or company level are

 First change the structure, it enables cultural change.
 Quite a few companies try to change their culture without altering their structure.
 It is doomed to fail.